Received Your Social Security COLA Letter in the Mail? Don't Lose It

-If you receive Social Security benefits, keep an eye out for a letter in the mail regarding the cost of living adjustment coming in January.
-Don't throw it out.
-You may need it for a number of things, including proof of benefit amount when applying for loans or energy assistance.
+Social Security beneficiaries should keep their eye out for a certain letter coming in the mail this month.

+The Social Security Administration is sending out letters throughout December with information on beneficiaries' cost of living adjustment coming in January.
+Don't throw out the letter and don't lose it.
+You may need it for a number of reasons, including proof of benefit amount when applying for loans or energy assistance.
+So keep that letter in a safe place.

 The letter notifies beneficiaries of their new 2023 benefit amount, according to the SSA, which will increase by 8.7% in January.
 Those who receive Supplemental Security Income will get their first COLA payment in December.
 About 65 million Americans will see this check increase in 2023, the SSA said.